 London’s transport systems–the Tube, the classic double-decker buses and even the cute black cabs–have all become icons of the city.
 Right up there with Big Ben, Tower Bridge, the Crown Jewels and those bizarre bearskin hats.
 The London Underground is not only the world’s oldest underground railway line but also one of the fastest ways to criss cross this great capital.
-In fact, the Underground is celebrating a rather large birthday this year, and you can stop by the London Transport Museum in Covent Garden to see a fun exhibition dedicated to the 150th Anniversary of the London Underground.
+In fact, the Underground celebrated a rather large birthday in 2013, and you can stop by the London Transport Museum in Covent Garden to learn more.

 But all the wonders of the Tube (and there are many!) happen underground.
 While walking around London there’s one thing you’re sure to see … those bright red double-decker buses!
 The bus system in London is a marvel.
 It’s remarkably easy to use, connects all the top spots in the city and is significantly cheaper than the Tube or a taxi.
 Even better, you get to sit back and enjoy some fine city sightseeing from the top of the double-decker bus!

 Over the years we have discovered that many guests are hesitant to use the bus system, especially if it’s their first visit to London.
 That’s understandable since it can be hard enough to navigate a new city, let alone figure out which bus to take and where to get off.
 However, with all the high tech features on the London buses and a few tips we’ll share, we think you’ll find the bus system quite intuitive and easy to navigate.
 You’ll be zooming around London on the red buses like a local in no time at all!